sibiraj-s/ngx-editor/docs/full-featured-editor.md

 import { toggleMark, baseKeymap } from 'prosemirror-commands';
 import { Plugin } from 'prosemirror-state';

-import { placeholder, link, imagePlugin } from 'ngx-editor/plugins';
+import { placeholder, image } from 'ngx-editor/plugins';

 import { buildInputRules } from './input-rules';
 import schema from '../schema';